ADELABU-JUMMY/-LITA-CLASS-DOCUMENTATIONS-/README.md

 ![WhatsApp Image 2024-10-02 at 19 26 56_cd7c00c0](https://github.com/user-attachments/assets/edf64201-db51-4107-8425-17d417107f9f)

-### The picture above shows how I can use of proper case, upper case, lower case and trim functions.
+### The picture above shows how I can use proper case, upper case, lower case and trim functions.

 ![USING AMPERSAND TO JOIN TEXT](https://github.com/user-attachments/assets/c40cee9f-20d0-4be5-9b36-6235900f1d33)

-### The picture above shows how I can use of the ampersand sign to join words together getting the email of the workers.
+### The picture above shows how I can use the ampersand sign to join words together getting the email of the workers.

 ![using pivot table](https://github.com/user-attachments/assets/caf780c0-8f07-4c50-9817-0c1adbea9b48)